Best Indie Games 2026: 15 Hidden Gems You Need to Play

 Platforms: PC, PS5, Switch | Price: $25

 A puzzle-platformer where nothing is explained.
-Explore a mysterious world, find items, and figure out what they do.
+You explore a mysterious world, find items, and figure out what they do.
 The puzzles range from “oh, that’s clever” to “how did anyone discover this?”
-The community collaboration to solve secrets is part of the experience.
-One of the most unique games in years.
+The community collaboration to solve secrets is part of the experience — I spent a week on one puzzle and loved every second.
+This is the kind of game that makes you feel smart for figuring things out.

 6. Celeste